KugaMas/emlb/README.md

 *此处贴一系列gif结果动图*

-## Citation
+## Overview
-A pdf of the paper is available [here](https:xxxx).
+This repository is about a simple benchmark for denoising, both including a multi-level denoising dataset, an evaluation metric and the implementation of some SOTA algorithms.
+More details can be found in the [paper](https:xxxx) and [video](https:xxxx).
 If you use any of this repository, please cite this publication as follows:

 ```bibtex
 @Article{Tulyakov21CVPR,